10,000 Kettlebell Challenge

 So why did Dave and Richard spend a month doing 10,000 kettlebells?
 Because they could.
 Why did they do it for Parkinson’s research?
 Because of Marilyn.

 Marilyn Scutt is Dave and Richard’s mother.
 After she was diagnosed with Parkinson’s disease in 2006, she began looking for ways to support the fight against it.
 She makes and sells re-imagined greeting cards to raise funds.
 She organized a support group through Parkinson Society Saskatchewan.
 She entered a Parkinson Society Saskatchewan essay contest and won a trip to attend the World Parkinson’s Conference in Montreal.
-And, not least of all, in 2016 she inspired her family to start the 10,000 Kettlebell Challenge.
+And, not least of all, in 2016 she inspired her family to start the 10,000 Kettlebells Challenge.

 Even with Parkinson’s disease, Marilyn never wavered in her efforts to do whatever she can for others.
 Since the inaugural 2016 Kettlebell Challenge over $18,000 has been raised in addition to public awareness for Parkinson’s by showing participants that they can do more than they realize.